ijlyttle/bsplus/README.md

 ## Acknowledgments

-This package draws inspiration from the **shinybs** package written by Eric Bailey, and leans heavily on the **htmltools** package written by Joe Cheng.
+This package draws inspiration from the **shinybs** package written by Eric Bailey, and leans heavily on the **htmltools** package written by RStudio.

 ## Code of conduct